 7. Use Non-Comedogenic Products

-Because they are your skin’s best friend.
+Because they are your skin’s best friends.
 Whether you have acne-prone skin or not, try to use non-comedogenic skin care products.
-Comedogenic skin care products clog the skin pores, increasing your chances of developing comedones and acne.
-Avoid comedogenic ingredients like beeswax, mango butter, lanolin, isopropyl palmitate, isostearyl isostearate, PEG, and talc.
+Comedogenici XA substance or skin care product that tends to clog skin pores and encourages the formation of blackheads, or acne. skin care products clog the skin pores, increasing your chances of developing comedonesi XOpen (blackhead) or closed (whitehead) pores in the skin or hair follicles clogged with oil, dead skin cells, and bacteria. and acne.
+Avoid comedogenici XA substance or skin care product that tends to clog skin pores and encourages the formation of blackheads, or acne. ingredients like beeswax, mango butter, lanolin, isopropyl palmitate, isostearyl isostearate, PEG, and talc.
 On the other hand, non-comedogenic products can reduce breakouts.

 8. Give Laser Treatments A Second Thought

 Laser treatments are widely used for skin resurfacing, reducing wrinkles, blemishes, and acne scars.
 They are also used for improving uneven skin tones and hair removal.
-However, people with deeper skin tones need to be careful about laser treatments as they are at a higher risk of developing skin complications.
+However, people with deeper skin tones need to be careful about laser treatments as they are at a higher risk of developing skin complications, especially hyperpigmentation.

 Laser treatments can lead to discoloration, burns, and blisters in people with darker skin tones.
 Lasers heat the skin layers and may affect the melanocytes (melanin-producing cells).
 Sensitivities in this layer can cause adverse skin reactions (1).